-Monitoring Services
+Monitoring and Other Related Services

-Monitoring services include two components: (i) lease contracts pursuant to which we provide monitoring services and lease devices to distributors or end users and we retain ownership of the leased device; and (ii) monitoring services purchased by distributors or end users who have previously purchased monitoring devices and opt to use our monitoring services.

-We typically lease our devices under multi-year contracts with customers that opt to use our monitoring services.
-However, some of these contracts may be cancelled by either party at any time upon 30 days' notice.
-Under our standard leasing contract, the leased device becomes billable on the date of activation or seven to 21 days from the date the device is assigned to the lessee, and remains billable until the device is returned.
-We recognize revenue on leased devices at the end of each month that monitoring services have been provided.
-In those circumstances in which we receive payment in advance, we record these payments as deferred revenue.
+Monitoring services include two components: (i) lease contracts pursuant to which the Company provides monitoring services and lease devices to distributors or end users and the Company retains ownership of the leased device; and (ii) monitoring services purchased by distributors or end users who have previously purchased monitoring devices and opt to use the Company's monitoring services.
+Sales of devices and/or leased GPS devices are required to use the Company's monitoring service and both the GPS leased devices and monitoring services are accounted for as a single performance obligation.
+The rates for leased devices and monitoring services are considered to be stated at their individual stand-alone selling prices.
+The Company recognizes revenue on leased devices and monitoring services at the end of each month the services have been provided and payment terms are 30 days from invoice date.
+In those circumstances in which the Company receives payment in advance, the Company records these payments as deferred revenue.

-Product Sales
+Product Sales and Other